miroswd/go-hello/README.md

 > Mutual exclusion, works like binary lock

 - Only one goroutine at a time can acquire the mutex lock and proceed until another goroutine releases the lock.

+### Atomic
+- It provides a set of functions that allow for the safe reading, writing, and manipulation of variables without the need to block access with a mutex